open-mmlab/mmgeneration/docs/inception_stat.md

-# How to extract inception state
+# How to Extract Inception State

 In MMGeneration, we provide a [script](https://github.com/open-mmlab/mmgeneration/blob/master/tools/utils/inception_stat.py) to extract the inception state of the dataset.
 In this doc, we provide a brief introduction on how to use this script.